 - adopt the Tackling Diabetes Safety Charter

 There is, however, good news.
-People with type 2 diabetes can improve their personal health by making changes to their diet, increasing exercise etc. We know it is not easy to make sustained lifestyle changes, so we are encouraging the ‘One Less Challenge’.
+People with type 2 diabetes can improve their personal health by making changes to their diet, increasing exercise etc. which can also help to manage the impacts of diabetes.